Vegan Royal Icing (How to decorate sugar cookies)

-This is truly the only vegan royal icing recipe you need, and it can be used for more than just simply icing a cookie.
+This is truly the only vegan royal icing recipe you need – it’s just 2 ingredients that are probably already in your pantry (a can of chickpeas and powdered sugar), and it can be used for more than just simply icing a sugar cookie or gingerbread cookie (I’m looking at you, homemade vegan gingerbread house!).

 In this post, we’ll go over how to beautiful decorate vegan sugar cookies so that they look professional, along with what colors to use for vegan-friendly cookies, and the different styles of vegan royal icing you need.